zanzlender/zanzlender/README.md

 * 🖥️  See my portfolio at [My Portfolio](https://zandoes.dev)
 * ✉️  You can contact me at [a1zan.zlender@gmail.com](mailto:a1zan.zlender@gmail.com)
 * 🚀  I'm currently working at [Hivetech](https://hivetech.hr)
-* 🧠  I'm learning Go & React Native
+* 🧠  I'm learning Go & React Native & Angular
 * 🤝  I'm open to collaborating on Interesting projects

 ### Skills